sanpatricio/Phonic-Boom/README.md

 associated with the file.

 Use:
-$ ./pbIndexer.pl ~/public_html/music
-This will index the files located in ~/public_html/music/ and put the results in the directory from which PB was run: ./output.html

-$ ./pbIndexer.pl ~/public_html/music ~/public_html/mymusic.html
+    $ ./pbIndexer.pl ~/public_html/music ~/public_html/mymusic.html /music/artist/
     This will index the files located in ~/public_html/music/ and put the results into the ~/public_html/mymusic.html file